Ootukulangara Bhagavathy Temple, Peruvemba

-Ootukulangara Bhagavathy temple is the Hindu temple situated in Peruvemba village of Palakkad district in the state of Kerala.The primary deity of the temple is Sri Ootukulangara Bhagavathy along with Lord Ganapathy and Lord Ayyappan.
+Oottukulangara Bhagavathy temple is the Hindu temple situated in Peruvemba village of Palakkad district in the state of Kerala.The primary deity of the temple is Sri Ootukulangara Bhagavathy along with Lord Ganapathy and Lord Ayyappan.
 The temple timings are from 5 AM to 10.30 AM and 5 PM to 7 PM.Main offerings for the Ootukulangara Bhagavathy are Chanthatam, Kadumadura Payasam, Villaku, Trikaala pooja and Udayasthamana Pooja along with various other offerings.
 Chanthatam can be performed only in the morning pooja section of the temple.

 Temple Legend

 The temple is situated where there was once a paddy field.
 Legend has it that a farm worker plowing the field heard a sound of his plow hitting metal, releasing a flow of blood.
 He ran away and narrated the incident to the landlord.
 The Landlord inspected the place, was convinced of the peasant's story, and brought in an astrologer.
 After conducting the prasanam, the astrologer concluded that the idol was the swaymbhu idol of the Bagavathy, making the venue extremely sacred.
 The landlord constructed a temple where the idol was found.
 The temple sreekovil is roof less and its idol is below the Asoka tree.
 Older residents say that this Asoka tree remains exactly the same size as it was in their own childhood.